If in the years to come you should recall,

 Must raise you high among the run of men.

-We are busy working to bring Edna St. Vincent Millay's "If in the years to come you should recall" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "If in the years to come you should recall" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "If in the years to come you should recall" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.